Skip to navigation Skip to content

 MOB cancelled 13 or more weeks ago + Read more ...

 MOB can be granted from the date the customer reclaims MOB.
-A new claim form is required, and medical report may be required.
+A new claim form is needed, and medical report may be needed.

 Does the nature of the customer’s disability or any other existing evidence clearly indicate the customer still requires substantial assistance to use public transport?